Coppernic/HidHfSample/README.md

 ```
 ### Initialization

 When powered up, reader is in continuous read mode.
-BEfore being able to use it, disable contiunous read mode:
+Before being able to use it, disable continuous read mode by sending a simple command:

 ```groovy
 private static final byte[] ABORT_CONTINUOUS_READ_COMMAND = new byte[]{'.'};